andycroll/andycroll.com/_posts/2014/2014-04-13-the-new-homes-of-five-simple-steps-books.markdown

 -----

-As I write, authors are frantically sorting themselves out, so if more books appear... let me know [@andycroll](http://twitter.com/andycroll).
+As I write, authors are frantically sorting themselves out, so if more books appear… let me know [@andycroll](http://twitter.com/andycroll).

-An aside, we're trying to get google-juice-friendly redirects sorted from the old URLs to the new ones, for now... this'll have to do.
+An aside, we're trying to get google-juice-friendly redirects sorted from the old URLs to the new ones, for now… this'll have to do.